bmartin1/Identifying_Actions_for_Sound_Event_Classification/README.md

 WASPAA 2021

-Reviewer 1: "This paper presents a new idea of annotating sound events [...]
-The proposed idea is very interesting and highly novel."
+Reviewer 1: "This paper presents a new idea of annotating sound events [...] [it] is very interesting and highly novel."

 Reviewer 2: "This is a strong paper [...] well motivated, organized and written."